-Both course enrollments and grades will appear on the transcript, but only the last grade earned will be used to calculate the cumulative grade point average.
-Where there is a difference of hours of credit or of course number level, the value of the repeat course will be used for the purpose of calculating the cumulative grade point average and in determining the satisfaction of degree requirements.
+Both course enrollments and grades will appear on the transcript, but only the last grade earned will be used to calculate the cumulative GPA.
+Where there is a difference of hours of credit or of course number level, the value of the repeat course will be used for the purpose of calculating the cumulative GPA and in determining the satisfaction of degree requirements.